 Also of interest is that Brownsville has more people living here who work in computers and math than 95% of the places in the US.

-Brownsville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Brownsville does not have a public transit system used by locals to get to and from work.

 In Brownsville, just 6.94% of people over 25 hold a college degree, which is very low compared to the rest of the nation, whereas the average among all cities is 21.84%.